ericpruitt/eiml/README.md

 ### Tying it Together ###

 Once EIML is configured as desired, create a shell script to launch it with the necessary parameters.
-EIML will automatically reconnect to the IMAP server for when it encounters common ephemeral issues, but it may still be a good idea to automatically relaunch the script if it exits with a return code of 1 for maximum resilience.
+EIML will automatically reconnect to the IMAP server when it encounters common ephemeral issues, but it may still be a good idea to automatically relaunch the script if it exits with a return code of 1 for maximum resilience.